-Becker openly acknowledges the (turbocharged, 991.2) Porsche 911 GTS was his benchmark for driving dynamics.
-If the old Vantage erred towards being a softly-set-up GT, this 2018 model is a sports car, pure and simple.
-The raw ingredients certainly promise much: a 510hp V8, eight-speed paddleshift gearbox, electronic rear differential and 50:50 weight distribution, plus 0-62mph in 3.6 seconds and a 195mph top speed.
+If the old Vantage erred towards being a softly-set-up GT, this was a sports car, pure and simple.
+The raw ingredients certainly promised much: a 510hp V8, eight-speed paddleshift gearbox, electronic rear differential and 50:50 weight distribution, plus 0-62mph in 3.6 seconds and a 195mph top speed.

-However, at £120,900, the Vantage faces some formidable rivals, including the Audi R8, Honda NSX, McLaren 540C and Mercedes-AMG GT S. How will it stack up versus the super-sports establishment?
+However, at £122,805, the Vantage faces some formidable rivals, including the Porsche 911 Turbo, Audi R8, Honda NSX and Mercedes-AMG GT S. How did it stack up versus the super-sports establishment?

-Recent Aston Martins, while invariably beautiful, have been like Russian dolls.
+Many 21st century Aston Martins, while beautiful, have been like Russian dolls.
 Even Nurnberger admits that confused customers struggled to tell them apart.
-With so much new product in the pipeline, drawing the lines between, say, a Vantage, a DB11 and a Vanquish – not to mention Aston’s forthcoming Ferrari 488-challenger – becomes increasingly important.
-Thus the new Vantage, while still recognisably an Aston (yes, even in Lime Essence), looks altogether more aggressive.
+With so much new product in the pipeline, drawing the lines between, say, a Vantage, a DB11 and a DBS Superleggera becomes increasingly important.
+Thus the Vantage, while still recognisably an Aston (even in Lime Essence), looks altogether more aggressive.

 Heading out on-track in the new Vantage.
 Signature ‘Lime Essence’ paint is more Lambo than trad-Aston, but suits the car. pic.twitter.com/6vELRrJztN